 At CloudBees, we seem to have developers that work this way.
 Most people seem to do a bit of all layers - and are happy to.
 It wasn't by design - but by necessity.
 One day you can be battling JS and backbone.js and the next a Linux problem with cgroups.

 Perhaps they should have called it "the rounded developer!"
 Variety is the spice of life.

 One key requirement to be able to work in this way is to have the complexities of each layer contained, or encapsulated (so when you are working on the web application, you aren't worrying about managing a database server or other services that are irrelevant).
-Even setting up continuous integration can be quite a challenge (traditionally someone has taken on the job of being a 'build master' - often as a form of punishment).
+Even setting up continuous integration can be quite a challenge (traditionally someone has taken on the job of being a 'build controller' - often as a form of punishment).
 We have been thinking about this also ...

 On the CloudBees platform we have Clickstarts - which cover the full stack in most cases (including continuous deployments in many cases) - so - if all else fails - you can press a button and have a repository of working code and and an app to show your colleagues - you can even say you wrote it all, I won't say anything - honest !

 Michael is an open source polyglot developer.
 For his sins he spent time at JBoss, working on the Drools project, and then Red Hat, where he continually caused trouble on various projects.
 His interest in the cloud is natural, as he is attracted to disruptive technologies.
 Michael lives and works in the Blue Mountains, just outside Sydney, Australia.